Our Programs

 Caregiver Breakout Session

-To better support the unique needs of stroke caregivers, a Caregiver Breakout Session takes place during the regular weekly support group meeting on the second and fourth Wednesdays of each month.
+To better support the unique needs of caregivers, a dedicated Caregiver Breakout Session is held during the regular weekly support group meeting on the second and fourth Wednesdays of each month.

 Our caregiver sessions offer a judgment-free space to: